 S

 This is not an Odoo hit piece.
 Odoo is good software for the right use case.
-The problem is that "manufacturing company in Indonesia" is not always that use case, and nobody who sells Odoo has much incentive to tell you that upfront.
+The problem is that "manufacturing company in Indonesia" is not always that use case, and knowing which one you are before you sign is worth the hour it takes to check.

-• >Odoo Community shatters under multi-level BOM costing and complex warehouse valuation.
+- >Odoo Community hits real limits at multi-level BOM costing and complex warehouse valuation.

-• >A 50-user Odoo Enterprise setup carries a 5-year TCO exceeding Rp 1.7 Billion, destroying the 'budget ERP' illusion.
+- >A 50-user Odoo Enterprise setup carries a 5-year TCO around Rp 1.7 Billion.
+Budget for the real number, not the headline license fee.

-• >The most expensive ERP decision is building on free software that lacks your core operational requirements.
+- >The costliest ERP decision is building on free software without checking it covers your core manufacturing requirements first.

 Community is the open-source version.
 No license fee, but also no support, no SLA, and several manufacturing-critical features that are either missing or significantly limited.